 You’ll definitely want to make sure that you have books, games and electronics packed for entertainment during long rides.
 A Kindle Paperwhite loaded up with books for different family members will save you a lot of room when packing (and big fines if you leave library books in a hotel).
 And, unlike tablets it has no screen glare, even in bright sunlight in the car or sitting out by the pool when you finally reach your destination.

 There are plenty of family-friendly games and apps available for handheld devices.
 Just throw some fun educational games in for good measure and have yourself a party.
-Pop a DVD in your computer.
 Download movies on your iPad or tablet before you leave.
 And for kids who tend to get motion sickness, a great playlist on your iPhone or iPad will help them pass the time.
 Don’t forget the headphones (you’ll thank me later).